+POLICY

-Federal Annual Active Duty for Training Leave with Pay under ORS 408.290
+Military Leave with Pay under ORS 408.290

-Eligible employees called to annual active duty for training or active duty in lieu of training shall be granted military training leave with pay for all regular workdays that fall within a period not to exceed 15 calendar days or 120 hours in any federal training year.
+Eligible employees called to active duty or inactive duty for training, state active duty and duty under Title 10 or 32 of the United States Code. are entitled, upon application to military leave of absence from duties for up to 21 work days in any one training year.
 Weekend drill obligations are not considered federal active duty for training under this policy.

-In order to be eligible for federal annual active duty for training leave with pay under ORS 408.290, an employee must:
+In order to be eligible for Military leave with pay under ORS 408.290, an employee must:

 Have been employed with Oregon state government or its counties, municipalities or other political subdivision for six months or more immediately preceding application for military leave.